 BHC offers a course for those who never had the opportunity to celebrate becoming a Bar or Bat Mitzvah at the age of 13.
 Our two year program, culminating in being called to Torah, utilizes all of the adult learning options at the temple and around the community.
 Membership at BHC is required.
-INFO: Becky Gutin, email@example.com or 410-764-1587, ext.
+INFO: INFO: Marci Messick, firstname.lastname@example.org or 410-764-1587, ext.
 250.

 What Do Smart People Do On Sunday Mornings?
 We treat ourselves to a delicious breakfast of scrambled eggs, bagels, lox, cream cheese, orange juice, danish and coffee!
 Not to be missed is the lively question and answer period following the speaker presentation.
 Spouses, friends, and other guests are welcome.
 Free to BHC Brotherhood members and children under 18 and only $5 for guests and non-members (payable at the door).
-INFO: Sid Bravmann, firstname.lastname@example.org or 410-952-6352.
-Click here to register for this month's breakfast and click here to download the flyer.
+INFO: Sid Bravmann, email@example.com or 410-952-6352.
+To register for May's Brotherhood breakfast, click here.

 The four Reform Jewish congregations in Baltimore join together to sponsor a weekend Scholar-in-Residence, generously supported by the Hoffberger Foundation for Torah Study.
 Every other year, a different world-class scholar and exciting theme are chosen.
 It is a wonderful opportunity to learn and make new friends in our broader community.
-The spring 2016 speaker will be Michael Satlow, PhD, of Brown University, author of the recent "How the Bible Became Holy."
+The spring 2018 speaker will be announced soon.

 The Interfaith Institute is a long-standing annual tradition hosted at BHC, sponsored by Sisterhood.
 Members of various faiths gather to explore a compelling topic of mutual interest, hear the views of dynamic guest speakers and panelists, and engage in dialogue.
 Invite a friend and come for the day-long program that will provide much food for thought.
 INFO: Carol Caplan, firstname.lastname@example.org or 410-764-1587, ext.
 270.